sparksp/phills.me.uk/content/experience/volunteering/connexions-leicester-shire.md

   [menu.main]
     parent = "volunteering"
 +++

-A part-time job; supporting and leading groups of young people to carry out various activities including attending meetings.
+A part-time job where I supported and lead groups of young people to carry out various activities including attending meetings.